 Donor and patient safety is very important to us.

-Whether we are taking blood donations, creating blood products for hospitals or transporting them, we have rigorous, modern processes that ensure the health and wellbeing of patients and donors.
+Whether we are taking blood donations, manufacturing blood components for hospitals or transporting them, we have rigorous, modern processes that ensure the health and wellbeing of patients and donors.
 You and your blood are precious and potentially life-saving, so this is how we protect you:

 Safe storage and delivery